RMerl/asuswrt-merlin/README-merlin.txt

 -------
 3.0.0.4.372.32:
    - NEW: wan-start script will get passed the WAN unit number as argument
+   - NEW: Webui option to select the location of the DLNA database (patch by VinceV)
    - CHANGED: Upgraded OpenVPN to 2.3.2
    - CHANGED: Implemented IPTraffic support in DualWAN - Load balanced mode (Experimental builds)